Boundary transfer matrices arising from quantum symmetric pairs: Introduction

 By the coideal property of $B$, $\Mod(B)$ is naturally equipped with a module structure over the monoidal category $\Mod(A)$.
 Since $\Mod(A)$ is braided, it is natural to require that the action on $\Mod(B)$ is compatible with the braiding induced by the R-matrix.
 This is equivalent to the existence of an element $\TKM{} \in B \ot A$ which satisfies similar relations as $K$, and it is therefore referred to as a \emph{tensor K-matrix}.
-The universal framework encoding the action of $\TKM{}$ has been developed in \cite{DKM03,Enr07,Bro13,BZBJ18}, with further developments and applications to the theory of quantum symmetric pairs in \cite{DCNTY19,Kol20,KY20,LBG23,Lem23,AV24}.
-Roughly, the tensor K-matrix yields a {\em braiding} on $\Mod(B)$, and induce an action of the cylindrical braid group.
+The universal framework encoding the action of $\TKM{}$ has been developed in \cite{DKM03,Enr07,Bro13,BZBJ18}, with further developments and applications in \cite{DCNTY19,Kol20,KY20,LBG23,Lem23,Xu23,AV25b}.
+Roughly, the tensor K-matrix yields a {\em braiding} on $\Mod(B)$, and induces an action of the cylindrical braid group.